Who we are

 As a book editor, I've wrestled dozens to publication.
 With New Bay Books, I continue a lifelong labor of love.
 Stories preserve our past, invent our future and give us new ways of seeing.
 After decades of telling other people's stories, I've now turned to memoir for my own writing.

-I’m grateful for journalism awards that enabled reporting from troubled lands, from Latin America to the Arabian Peninsula.
-Besides co-founding the family-owned New Bay Times-Bay Weekly business, I wrote two books along the way: Dinner at the New Gene Cafe, after chasing Monsanto and the corporate gene jockeys around the world; and Big Muddy Blues, chronicling the years-long battle over restoring the ornery Missouri River, presented through the eyes of characters along its banks.
+I’m grateful for journalism awards that helped enable reporting from troubled lands, from Latin America to the Arabian Peninsula.
+I co-founded the family-owned New Bay Times-Bay Weekly business, wrote for magazines including Elle and finished two books along the way: Dinner at the New Gene Cafe, after chasing Monsanto and the corporate gene jockeys around the world; and Big Muddy Blues, chronicling the years-long battle over restoring the ornery Missouri River, presented through the eyes of characters along its banks.
 Both were published by St. Martin’s Thomas Dunne Books.
 More at williamlambrecht.com

 Ray (Rhinoptera bonasus)